alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ## Skills
 ___
-My favorites languages are Android and Ruby, but also I have worked with php, java and react.
-Currently, I'm studying angular and it seems very interesting.
-I also have experience with other software development tools like git, docker, jira, swagger, etc. And talking about languages, I have experience with the English language, too!
+My favorites languages are Android (Kotlin and Java) and Ruby, but also I have worked with PHP, Java, React and Swift.
+Currently, I want to improve my skills in the front side, so learn angular is my next challenge.
+I also have experience with other software development tools like Git, Docker, Jira, Swagger, etc. And talking about languages, I have experience with the English language, too!

 If I have time during the sprint, I use my time in the development and integration of tests to get a robust application.
 I usually focus on unit tests and user interfaces like instrumented tests (Android) or Selenium (web).